 Handshakes and hugs

 When meeting a new negotiating counterpart, many of us—at least in Western cultures—instinctively outstretch our hand.
-A handshake may seem like an archaic, inconsequential gesture, but in fact, it can go a long way toward establishing a spirit of cooperation.
+While a handshake may seem like an archaic, inconsequential moment of using body language in negotiation settings, it can go a long way toward establishing a spirit of cooperation.
 In one experiment, participants who engaged in a simulated negotiation over a car created more value when they shook hands before negotiating, researchers Juliana Schroeder, Jane Risen, Francesca Gino, and Michael Norton found.

 Combining eye contact with other nonverbal signals of active listening, including nods, appropriate facial expressions, laughter, and leaning forward, can encourage counterparts to keep sharing—and give us valuable information about their interests and priorities.

 Study participants judged those who shook hands to be warmer and more honest than those who didn’t shake, perceptions that prompted information sharing.
 (Handshake firmness matters, too: Thompson, Ebner, and Giddings recommend striving for a grip that’s midway between a “bone-crusher” and a “dead fish.”)